Brightcove Native Player for iOS Reference

 CGSize posterImageSize: The height and width that you want to use for the GCKImage object image that is created.
 Defaults to 480h x 720w.

-- Live and Live DVR streams are not supported when using the Cast plugin with the Google sample receiver app.
+- Live and Live DVR streams are not supported.